tobytwigger/tobytwigger.github.io/_projects/WhenIsBins.md

 collected during the disrupted schedule of the holidays.
 This gave me an idea, and a good excuse to dig back out the raspberry pi and dust off my electronics experience.

 When is Bins is a rasperry pi based product for showing when your different bins are collected.
+Complete with 3D printed light up bin models doubling as buttons, a motion sensor, a full mobile-friendly web interface and custom designed hardware for reducing costs, it really is the epitome of unnecessary technology, and was a lot of fun to build!

 {% include elements/carousel.html images=page.images.images id="images" %}